 An oblique incision is made on the outside region of the heel and is dissected down to the bone, which is about 5-10mm under the skin.
 One precaution while exposing the bone is to avoid cutting or injuring the sural nerve which provides sensation to the outside part of the foot.
-Once exposed, the back part of the heel bone is cut (osteotomy) into two pieces.
-The back part of the bone is then either shifted towards (medially) or away from (laterally) the midline.
+Once the surface of the bone is exposed, a fine cut is made across the middle of the calcaneus (osteotomy).
+The part of the heel bone that is at the back attached to the Achilles tendon is then shifted.
+This part can be shifted towards (medially) or away (laterally) from the midline.
 The bone is shifted between 5-12mm (1/4-1/2″).
-After the bone is shifted it is fixed in place usually with 1-2 large screws to stabilize the heel in its new position (see Figure 3).
+After the bone is shifted, it is fixed in place usually with 1 or 2 large screws to stabilize the heel in its new position (see Figure 3).
 When the bone is shifted, a sharp edge is created, which is smoothed out prior to closing the wound.

 Figure 3: Calcaneal Osteotomy (Side and Bottom View)